MIMS-Software/AI_IOT_AUDIT/docs/PHASE2_AUDIT_ANALYSIS_EN.md

 **Medium Priority Gaps**: 8 requirements missing
 **Low Priority Gaps**: 0 requirements missing

-Phase 2 delivers a comprehensive MVP with core visitor management, incident reporting, access control, and compliance features.
+Phase 2 delivers comprehensive core functionality with visitor management, incident reporting, access control, and compliance features.
 The system shows excellent implementation quality with over 100 fields in the incident model, sophisticated audit trails, and comprehensive business logic.
 The core functionality is robust and well-implemented with strong security and compliance measures, making it well-positioned for production after completing the payment integration and hardware integration components.